David-Manniche/TheMarket/readme.txt

     => 044884 - when banner layouts are not added from admin in collection still then they are populating on advertiser end => 045000 - seller> product inventory stock status> variant name needs to be there- as distinction is not there in various items
     => 045001 - when review on digital item is placed then shipping and package option are coming which are not available for digital items
+    => 045009 - When we use tax jar then "invalid tax category " gets display on purchase of digital products

 Enhancements:
     => Tax module upgrade